ncrowther/bpmnToWdgCompiler/README.md

 ## Usage

-Download this repo as a zip and extract to a folder of your choice Create a new process in BlueWorksLive.
+Download this repo as a zip and extract to a folder of your choice.
+Create a new process in BlueWorksLive.
 Export the process as BPMN 2.0
-Save the zip to a folder of your choice
+Save the zip to a folder of your choice.
-Extract the zip
+Extract the zip.
-enter the unzipped folder and drill down to locate the bpmn file with the name of your process copy this bpmn to:
+Enter the unzipped folder and drill down to locate the bpmn file with the name of your process.
+Copy this bpmn to:

 ```
 [directory in which this README resides]\data\[FILENAME].bpmn